dlebansais/Easly-Controller/README.md

 4. Browse Context
 Contexts (for short) contains data accumulated when the source code tree is parsed.
 For the read-only layer, this is simply a collection of inners for each state, but subsequent layers contains more.

+5. Views
+One or more views can be attached to a controller.
+For the read-only layer, they don't do much, but when clients of the controller are able to modify the node tree, each modification will trigger a notification for all views.
+Then, each view can react differently to the modification and maintain a separate internal state.